 Training using MapRunF

-Orienteering Training Courses Introducing MapRunF
+Orienteering Training Courses with MapRunF

-In the first few months of 2020 the Club has been evaluating the use of “MapRunF” (a phone based app designed for orienteering) to enhance our regular Night Street Events and other urban events.
+In the first few months of 2020 the Club has been evaluating the use of “MapRunF” (a phone based app designed for orienteering - details here) to enhance our regular Night Street Events and other urban events.
 We’re pleased to announce the launch of MapRunF for this year’s courses.
 While our regular events won’t be able to get under way until the Government announces further relaxation of the Covid-19 restrictions (at the earliest Level-2), we are releasing some courses during autumn that you can use under Level-3 for training, and so you can try out the new software!

 Opportunity to try it out